 How to tell if a walnut has gone rancid

 The healthy fats found in walnuts are easily perishable and can go rancid very quickly if they become hot or moist.
 Although eating a rotten nut won’t make you sick immediately, they do taste pretty bad, and if you eat enough of them, then you may start to feel some not-so-nice side effects.
 If you’ve got an old jar of nuts in the back of your cupboard or a packet in the back of your fridge, then here’s how to tell if they’re good to eat, or only good enough for the bin.
+Before you read how to find out if a walnut has gone rancid, check out our post on how to store your nuts correctly to ensure maximum freshness!

 Check their date